-EXIM is an independent, self-sustaining federal agency that was created to support American jobs by facilitating the export of U.S. goods and services.
+EXIM is an independent federal agency that was created to support American jobs by facilitating the export of U.S. goods and services.
 EXIM supported more than 1.7 million jobs in all 50 states over the last decade.

 EXIM is governed by a Board of Directors